Joining technology: Neolithic

 The replacement of cut stone tools by polished stone tools is not the most important innovation, although it is the one that gives the period its name.
 The diversification of tasks that needed to be done (cutting down trees, sowing seeds, harvesting cereals, much of the grain...) explains that the first farmers had to create new specific tools for each function.
 Most utensils were made of flint with a wooden handle, others were made of bone and animal horn.
-They made pottery to store food, fabric for clothing with wool and linen, musical instruments...
+They made pottery to store food, fabric for clothing with wool and linen, musical instruments, et cetera.

 The mortice and tenon coupling was used to join the planks of the ancient Greek ships with double box and false wick.
 This set was fixed with a wooden peg on each side.
 The construction system of the large ships of antiquity (the chaining with a guarantor of the lining plates) was of Phoenician origin.
 The Romans called it "Phoenician chains" ("coagmenta punicana", in Latin plural).